The Battle of the Birds: Western Europe

 Joseph Jacobs, in his commentaries on the tale, mentioned that "no less than sixteen variants [have been found] among the Celts", apart from published tales from Scotland and Ireland.

 Norwegian folklorist Reidar Thoralf Christiansen remarked that the opening motif of The Battle of the Birds "is better known in Scottish-Gaelic versions".

 François-Marie Luzel collected a variant from informant Marguerite Phillipe, from Lower Brittany, in 1868, and published it with the title L'hiver et le Roitelet ("Winter and the Kinglet").
 In this tale, Winter, the season, annoys a kinglet, a little bird, for three nights, until the kinglet is forced to seek shelter in a mousehole.
 However, a mouse, already living in the mousehole, quarrels with the kinglet and both summon all flying animals and quadrupeds for a war.
 An eagle joins the fight and is hurt.
 A prince, who saw the conflict by his window, finds the eagle and restores it to health.
 After some time, the eagle takes the prince to his mother.
 The eagle's mother greets her son and, seeing the human, delights at the prospect of having him for dinner, but the eagle assures her he is their guest.
 The prince also meets the eagle's sister and falls in love with her.
 After three months, the eagle and his mother impose tasks on the prince, which he performs with guidance from the eagle's sister.
 Later, the prince takes the eagle's sister as his wife back to his kingdom, and breaks his ring in two to give the maiden one half, to always remember him by.
 The ring's half also serves to rekindle the prince's memory when he forgets about his adventures with the maiden.

 Northern Europe

 Slavicist Karel Horálek stated that Finnish variants followed the Russian story type very closely: the rescue of an eagle (or a raven, in some variants), the aerial journey, the box, the opening, the creature who offers to close it.

-Another variant is Estonian tale Rüütli poeg ("A Knight's Son"), collected by Estonian author Juhan Kunder.
-In the first part of the tale, a mouse and a sparrow begin to live together until they have a fall out.
-Soon, the petit animals ask the help of larger creatures: the mouse recruits an old bear from the forest while the sparrow seeks the help of the "teevits" bird.
-The bear and the teevits fight, the bird losing and being found by a knight in the woods.
-The knight helps the bird regain its health and later it gives him a box, telling him not to open it.
-After the "teevits" departs, the knight opens the box and a magical golden city springs from it.
-Not knowing how to close the box, the knight pleads for help, until an old gray man promises to close the box, in exchange for the knight's son, unborn at the time.